pestophagous/hackybeat/README.md

 Those two needs are not unique to my sample beats.
 [Every community beat](https://www.elastic.co/guide/en/beats/libbeat/master/community-beats.html) implements its own `ticker` or some form of looping.

 Several community beats would benefit from a built-in de-dupe service.
-Beats that need de-duping are those that periodically open and read from the same file or feed, as opposed to beats that always take one discrete point-in-time measurement during their hearbeat.
+Beats that need de-duping are those that periodically open and read from the same file or feed, as opposed to beats that always take one discrete point-in-time measurement during their heartbeat.

 ### Proof of Concept